 “Valuing and investing in young women, their talents and their contributions, is in everyone’s interest.
 We are working every day with young women to build strong mental health as well as equal workplaces in which they can shine.”

-- PROVIDING free coaching and CV feedback to young women to help them build their skills, identify their talents and develop strong mental health
+- Proving free coaching and CV feedback to young women to help them build their skills, identify their talents and develop strong mental health

-- TRAINING YOUNG ACTIVISTS to share their experiences and be the change
+- Training to share their experiences and be the change

-- Young women are increasingly concerned about their mental health, with the number saying they worry about it rising year-on-year: 51 per cent say that they are worried about their mental health this year, compared to 44per cent in 2018, 45 per cent in 2017 and 38 per cent in 2016.
+- Young women are increasingly concerned about their mental health, with the number saying they worry about it rising year-on-year: 51% say that they are worried about their mental health this year, compared to 44% in 2018, 45% in 2017 and 38% in 2016.

-- This was higher for young women on the lowest or no pay at 60 per cent, and more than three-quarters for young women with a disability or long-term health condition 77 per cent.
+- This was higher for young women on the lowest or no pay at 60%, and more than three-quarters for young women with a disability or long-term health condition 77%.

-- Female parents were more likely to report that financial worries (61 per cent) and housing difficulties (36 per cent) affected their mental health than non-parents.
-Housing was the issue most commonly reported to have an impact on mental health for young women who reported a disability or long term mental or physical health condition 74 per cent.
+- Female parents were more likely to report that financial worries (61%) and housing difficulties (36%) affected their mental health than non-parents.
+Housing was the issue most commonly reported to have an impact on mental health for young women who reported a disability or long term mental or physical health condition 74%.

-- More than one in five young women said that their mental health had affected their ability to stay in work (21per cent of young women, compared with 16 per cent of young men).
-The group most likely to say this was young women on the lowest or no pay (31 per cent, up from 26 per cent in 2018).
+- More than 1 in 5 young women said that their mental health had affected their ability to stay in work (21% of young women, compared with 16% of young men).
+The group most likely to say this was young women on the lowest or no pay (31%, up from 26% in 2018).

-- Young women were more likely than young men to report that their mental health affected their ability to seek work (30 per cent female, 27 per cent male), manage finances (25 per cent female, 23 per cent male) or perform well at school (54 per cent female, 45 per cent male) or work (41 per cent female, 34 per cent male).
+- Young women were more likely than young men to report that their mental health affected their ability to seek work (30% female, 27% male), manage finances (25% female, 23% male) or perform well at school (54% female, 45% male) or work (41% female, 34% male).
 Young women in the lowest socio-economic group (DE) were even more likely to report this in all areas.

-- More than half of young women reported that mental health affected their ability to maintain friendships and relationships (56 per cent female, 47 per cent male), and this was more prominent in the 18 to 24 year-old age group (61 per cent) as compared to young women aged 25 to 30 (52 per cent).
-95 per cent of the young women who reported having a mental health condition said this had affected their ability to maintain friendships and relationships.
+- More than half of young women reported that mental health affected their ability to maintain friendships and relationships (56% female, 47% male), and this was more prominent in the 18 to 24 year old age group (61%) as compared to young women aged 25 to 30 (52%).
+95% of the young women who reported having a mental health condition said this had affected their ability to maintain friendships and relationships.